Need a new haircut? Click here for inspiration.

 Avoid stick straight styling which can make the face look too angular.

 Want more hairstyle inspiration?
-Check out our best haircut picks for 2012 here.
+Check out more great haircut picks here.

 Want MORE great beauty articles like this, click here to sign up for our weekly newsletter!